- GW Home

-On Saturday, September 6, 2014, The George Washington University will host the sixth annual Freshman Day of Service and Convocation event officially welcoming the Class of 2018 into the Colonial Community!
+On Saturday, September 6, 2014, The George Washington University hosted the sixth annual Freshman Day of Service and Convocation event officially welcoming the Class of 2018 into the Colonial Community!

-President Knapp, Provost Lerman, faculty, staff, and student leaders will join the Class of 2018 at the Smith Center and then throughout the District of Columbia in a day filled with engaging speakers, direct service projects, reflection, and fun.
+President Knapp, Provost Lerman, faculty, staff, and student leaders joined the Class of 2018 at the Smith Center and then throughout the District of Columbia in a day filled with engaging speakers, direct service projects, reflection, and fun.

-The theme for this year is Plant Seeds.
-Cultivate Justice. and the keynote speaker is Majora Carter, an internationally renowned urban revitalization strategy consultant and MacArthur Genius Award winner.
+The theme was Plant Seeds.
+Cultivate Justice. and the keynote speaker was Majora Carter, an internationally renowned urban revitalization strategy consultant and MacArthur Genius Award winner.

 Freshman Day of Service is part of the September 11th National Day of Service and Remembrance, and a partner site for the President’s Interfaith and Community Service Campus Challenge.
-The GW community will complete over 8,000 hours of direct community service over the course of the day.
+The GW community completed over 8,000 hours of direct community service over the course of the day.